10 Best Sites to Go Snorkeling in Nassau

-When snorkeling in The Bahamas, it’s critical to understand that your experience will vary depending on the place you choose.
-You’ll see plenty of tropical fish and coral in some regions, while more exotic sea life such as seahorses, angelfish, and lionfish may be found in others.
-Additionally, you might see a variety of sea turtles, squid, and small stingrays.
-To know which place is best for you, we’ve compiled 10 sites that offer the best snorkeling in Nassau.
+When snorkeling in The Bahamas, it’s important to understand that your experience might vary depending on the place you pick.
+How come?
+Some places host plenty of tropical fish and coral reefs.
+Meanwhile, more exotic sea life like angelfish, and invasive lionfish may be found in areas of the archipelagic country that is, without doubt, a tropical paradise.

 1. Adelaide Beach